rsmythrepo/logfile-monitoring-and-visualization/README.md

 4 Project should be a bit robust

 5  Code presentation + presentation slides per candidate should not exceed 5 mins

+Problem Statement: traditional logging mechanisms often lack efficient, centralized storage and real-time visualization
+Objective: Develop a real-time log monitoring that stores logs in an RDBMS, and visualizes log data trends on a Grafana dashboard.